Fujifilm X-T1 vs Olympus E-M1

-Advantages of the Olympus OM-D E-M1:
+Reasons to prefer the Olympus OM-D E-M1:

 - Fewer buttons to press: Has a touchscreen to facilitate handling and shooting adjustments.

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - Faster burst: Shoots at higher frequency (10 vs 8 flaps/sec) to capture the decisive moment.

-- Sharper images: Has stabilization technology build-in to reduce the impact of hand-shake.
+- Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.